Encoding Relative Positions with RoPE

 The Transformer network is position-agnostic.
-In other words, it doesn’t care about the order of the input sequence.
-You can easily see the reason from the equation of the Attention mechanism (more specifically, how attention weights are calculated), the primary component in the Transformer:
+In other words, it doesn't care about the order of the input sequence.
+You can easily see the reason from how the Attention mechanism, the primary component in the Transformer, calculates attention weights:

 It only depends on the content of the queries and keys, not where they are positioned in a sequence.
 But in many cases, we want the network to be able to distinguish the positions of tokens in a sequence.
 For example, you certainly don't want the network to interpret the sentence "Jack beats John" exactly the same as "John beats Jack".

-Thus the idea of positional encoding is born: we can explicitly include information about positions of queries/keys in their content.
-The network is certainly able to distinguish “1-Jack 2-beats 3-John” from “1-John 2-beats 3-Jack” even when it cannot directly access positional information.
+Thus the idea of positional encoding is born.
+We can explicitly include information about positions of queries and keys in their content.
+The network is certainly able to distinguish "1-Jack 2-beats 3-John" from "1-John 2-beats 3-Jack" even when it cannot directly access positional information.

 Vanilla Positional Encoding (PE)